New to MyHealth?

 If the brain or spine tumor is growing slowly, we may not treat it now but watch for worsening symptoms.
 Our neurologists may recommend medications to relieve your symptoms.

 Our neurosurgeons are recognized throughout the world for excellent outcomes in minimally invasive and open surgical techniques.
 Learn more about our approaches to:

 Our medical oncologists use the latest innovations in medical therapy, also called drug therapy or medical oncology, to destroy cancer cells or slow their growth.
 With this treatment, the medications you take in intravenous (IV) or pill form circulate through the body to fight cancer.
 Learn about our approaches to drug therapy for brain tumors, including:

 Radiation therapy is painless treatment that uses high-energy X-rays or other types of radiation to destroy cancer cells.
 Our experienced radiation oncologists use the latest technology for safe and effective treatment of brain tumors.
 Learn about our approach to radiation therapy using:

 - CyberKnife Stereotactic Radiosurgery, developed by Stanford neurosurgeons

 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
 As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.

-Open trials refer to studies currently accepting participants.
-Closed trials are not currently enrolling, but may open in the future.
+Open trials refer to studies that are currently recruiting participants or that may recruit participants in the near future.
+Closed trials are not currently enrolling, but similar studies may open in the future.